• Skip to primary navigation

 Instructions

-• Prepare 1 16 oz. package of gluten free short pasta such as rotini, farfalle, or penne (can use regular pasta if not GF) according to package instructions.
-Be careful not to overcook the pasta or it the pasta salad may become mushy.
+• Prepare 1 package of gluten free short pasta (or regular short pasta if not gluten free) according to package instructions, cooking the pasta just until al dente.

 For The Dressing: